 To diagnose runner’s knee, your doctor will ask about your symptoms, medical history, any sports participation, and activities that aggravate your knee pain.
 Your doctor will perform a physical examination of your knee.
 Diagnostic imaging tests such as X-rays, MRIs, and CT scans, and blood tests may be ordered to check if your pain is due to damage to the structure of the knee or because of the tissues that attach to it.

-The first treatment step is to avoid activities such as running and jumping, that causes pain.
+The first runner's knee treatment step is to avoid activities such as running and jumping, that causes pain.
 Treatment options include both non-surgical and surgical methods.
 Non-surgical treatment consists of rest, ice, compression, and elevation (RICE protocol); all assist in controlling pain and swelling.
 Non-steroidal anti-inflammatory medications may be prescribed to reduce pain.

 Exercises: Your doctor may recommend an exercise program to improve the flexibility and strength of thigh muscles.
 Cross-training exercises to stretch the lower extremities may also be recommended by your doctor.